Watch this video to get an overview of the components of Gamestar Mechanic.

 Check off this Quest

-I have completed this Quest and will check with my teacher to see if I am going on to Quest 3 for Coding.
+I have completed this Quest and will check with my teacher to see if I am going on to the Coding Quest.

 Competencies and Standards